SamGroves/gitskills/README.md

 # gitskills
 download from remote repository

-1 new word in dev
+1 new word in dev,modify in master